 How do I care for my incision?

 The location of your incision will depend on the type of surgery you had.
-It is normal to have numbness of the skin below the incision because some of the nerves were cut; this sensation will lessen over time.
+It’s normal for the skin below your incision to feel numb, because some of the nerves were cut.
+The numbness will go away over time.

-- By the time you are ready to leave the hospital, your surgical incision will have begun to heal.
+- By the time you’re ready to leave the hospital, your surgical incision will have begun to heal.

-- You and your caregiver should look at your incision with your nurse before you leave the hospital so you know what it looks like.
+- You should look at your incision with your nurse before you leave the hospital so you know what it looks like.

 - If any liquid is draining from your incision, you should write down the amount and color.
 Call your doctor’s office and speak with the nurse about any drainage from your incision.